prashu-014/aiVoice/README.md

 - **Body Animation:** Smooth and realistic movements for a lifelike experience.

-- **Eye Blinking:** Natural blinking to enhance realism.
+- **:eyes: Blinking:** Natural blinking to enhance realism.

-- **Lips Movement:** Syncs lip movements with speech for a more immersive interaction.
+- **:lips: Movement:** Syncs lip movements with speech for a more immersive interaction.

 **Text-to-Speech (TTS) Web API:** Converts chat responses into speech for a more immersive interaction.